lomorage/lomo-backup/README.md

 - Multipart upload to S3
 - Resume upload if one part was fail
 - Self define iso size
+- Encryption all files before upload

+# Security Model
+The security model is from repository [filecrypt](https://github.com/kisom/filecrypt).
+Refer book [Practical Cryptography With Go](https://leanpub.com/gocrypto/read) for more detail.

+This program assumes that an attacker does not currently have access to either the machine the archive is generated on, or on the machine it is unpacked on.
+It is intended for medium to long-term storage of sensitive data at rest on removeable media that may be used to load data onto a variety of platforms (Windows, OS X, Linux, OpenBSD), where the threat of losing the storage medium is considerably higher than losing a secured laptop that the archive is generated on.

+Key derivation is done by pairing a password with a randomly-chosen 256-bit salt using the scrypt parameters N=2^20, r=8, p=1.
+This makes it astronomically unlikely that the same key will be derived from the same passphrase.
+The key is used as a NaCl secretbox key; the nonce for encryption is randomly generated.
+It is thought that this will be highly unlikely to cause nonce reuse issues.

+The primary weaknesses might come from an attack on the passphrase or via cryptanalysis of the ciphertext.
+The ciphertext is produced using NaCl appended to a random salt, so it is unlikely this will produce any meaningful information.
+One exception might be if this program is used to encrypt a known set of files, and the attacker compares the length of the archive to a list of known file sizes.

+An attack on the passphrase will most likely come via a successful dictionary attack.
+The large salt and high scrypt parameters will deter attackers without the large resources required to brute force this.
+Dictionary attacks will also be expensive for these same reasons.

 # Pre-requisition
 ## AWS Glacier API Access ID and Access Secret